Stoichiometry

-Stoichiometry (/ˌstɔɪkiˈɒmᵻtri/) is the relationship between the quantities of reactants and products before, during, and following chemical reactions.
+Stoichiometry (/ˌstɔɪkiˈɒmᵻtri/) is the relationships between the quantities of reactants and products before, during, and following chemical reactions.

-Stoichiometry is founded on the law of conservation of mass where the total mass of the reactants equals the total mass of the products, leading to the insight that the relations among quantities of reactants and products typically form a ratio of positive integers.
+Stoichiometry is based on the law of conservation of mass; the total mass of reactants must equal the total mass of products, so the relationship between reactants and products must form a ratio of positive integers.
 This means that if the amounts of the separate reactants are known, then the amount of the product can be calculated.
 Conversely, if one reactant has a known quantity and the quantity of the products can be empirically determined, then the amount of the other reactants can also be calculated.

-This is illustrated in the image here, where the balanced equation is:
+This is illustrated in the image here, where the unbalanced equation is: